vacp2p/rfc/specs/waku/v2/waku-relay.md

 ## Security Analysis
-- In order to accomdoate message anonymity, `relay` protocol follows `NoSign` policy due to which the `from`, `signature` and `key` fields of the `Message` MUST be left empty by the message publisher.
-The reason is that each of these three fields alone count as PII for the message author.
+- In order to accommodate message anonymity, `relay` protocol follows the `NoSign` policy due to which the `from`, `signature` and `key` fields of the `Message` MUST be left empty by the message publisher.
+The reason is that each of these three fields alone counts as PII for the message author.

 ## Changelog